volatilityfoundation/volatility3/doc/source/Linux.rst

 Linux Tutorial
 ==============

-This guide gives you a brief introduction to how volatility3 works and some demonstration on suite of plugins available from
+This guide gives you a brief introduction to how volatility3 works and some demonstration of several of the plugins available from

 Acquiring memory
 ----------------